stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST WA 316_2021 IOBWS 3.0 Technical Guidelines.md

 # Introduction

-This Workshop Agreement (TS) presents aspects of the preferred way to implement API service in IOBWS 3.0.
+This Workshop Agreement (WA) presents aspects of the preferred way to implement API service in IOBWS 3.0.

 API interfaces enable various systems to interact with the financial resource.
-Example of such use cases are accounting systems, but others are provided in teh section on [Use Cases](#main-use-cases).
+Example of such use cases are accounting systems, but others are provided in the section on [Use Cases](#main-use-cases).

 The Icelandic banks together with RB (Clearing House of Iceland), Central Bank of Iceland, software companies, billing companies, fintech